What kind of colors will we have this year?

 Sizzling scarlet and zesty yellows, or earthy oranges and rusty reds…what hues will paint the Minnesota landscape this year?
 We can only guess, but some recent weather factors could give us clues!

 The best fall colors usually follow a growing season that had average precipitation.
-Although our excessively wet spring caused leaf diseases on some species like aspen and oaks, it fortunately didn't cause much leaf loss.
-After Minnesota's 2023 drought, this year's rainy growing season means trees have the potential to maximize their color production in the fall.
+An excessively wet spring can cause leaf diseases on some species like aspen and oaks.

 The weather in September also has a big impact on the shades we'll see.
 Leaves are more likely to display brilliant colors when the days are sunny and the nights are cool (between 32-45 °F), without big swings in temperature.
 Light frosts can help, but a hard freeze or early snow could stop the show in its tracks.